 Channel Divinity: Invoke Power

 As a bonus action, you present your symbol and speak a prayer to your patron power, filling you with mysterious strength.
-The next spell you cast within 1 minute has its mana cost reduced 2 points (minimum 0).
-At higher levels, the invocation further reduces the mana cost.
+The next spell you cast within 1 minute has its mana cost reduced by 4 points (minimum 0).

-Invoke Power Table

-Priest Level Invocation Strength

-5 3

-8 4

-11 5

-14 6

-17 7